Kayak Trip Safety

 Simply raise your paddle vertically in the air & shout loudly ‘STOP’!
 Then hold on to your kayak & relax until another paddler or a Guide arrives to haul you back onboard.

 You don’t need to swim.
 In the unlikely event of a capsize simply relax & let your buoyancy aid do its work & you should be back on to your kayak in just a few minutes at most.
 Our activity is known as 'kayaking' & not 'swimming' - we have no intention of getting our guests wet.

 Please get in touch with us by telephone or email us with your contact telephone number.
 Your Lead Guide will contact you to discuss your phobia & determine whether it's serious enough to potentially affect the entire group.
 In the majority of cases, this proves not to be a problem.

 All of our Leaders & Guides are British canoe Union (BCU) & the International Sea Kayakers Guide Association (ISKGA) trained and qualified.
 Certificates are available upon request.
 Regular ‘in house’ training & assessments take place throughout the year including throughout the winter.
 We have 16 years of experience as a trading business & a 100% clean safety record.

 NO!
 We won't lead anyone in any form of inflatable kayak.....simples!
-This is reviewed each year but as of 2020, it's still NO INFLATABLES!
+This is reviewed each year but as of 2020 and still in 2021, it's still NO INFLATABLES!